Nicholas-Taliceo/backup-to-zip/README.md

 1. Open backup_to_zip.py in a Python 3+ IDE.
 Run this script.
 2. The first parameter is the **directory to be saved**.
-  - Input the pathname *exactly* as it appears in Windows Explorer.
+  ..-Input the pathname *exactly* as it appears in Windows Explorer.
 3. The second parameter is the output path, aka, **where the ZIP file will be saved.**

 ## Further Work